 - 3. Environmental monitoring and audit works for the Project were carried out in accordance with the criteria and requirements listed in the EM&A Manual, Environmental Permit, Specified Process Licence and Water Pollution Control Ordinance (WPCO) Licence granted.
 Monitoring results were checked and reviewed. - 4.
-As the boiler was under maintenance, emission from stack of boiler cannot be sampled.
-Therefore, monitoring on emission form the stack was suspended in May 2017, and will be resumed in June 2017. - 5.
-Since the testing reports of emission from both stack of biogas flare and stack of process building are not ready upon the submission of this monthly EM&A report, the results will be included in the subsequent monthly EM&A Report.
+Since the testing reports of emission from stacks of boiler, biogas flare and process building are not ready upon the submission of this monthly EM&A report, the results will be included in the subsequent monthly EM&A Report.